USA Customs Clearance Logo White

 • Which party is responsible for paying import duties and fees

-Before an international shipment takes place, buyers and sellers agree on these terms.
+Before an international shipment takes place, buyers, and sellers agree on each of their defined roles.
 This leads to a concrete understanding and agreement between the two parties about who is responsible for the various aspects of the shipment.

 Want to learn more about how to use Incoterms?
 Read our article to find out.